msrikant15/shopping-list/README.md

 ```
 Select the Identify category
 ?
 What would you like to identify?
-Identify Entities
+Identify Labels
 ?
-Provide a friendly name for your resource identifyEntities51af18d8
+Provide a friendly name for your resource:
 ?
 Would you like use the default configuration?
 Default Configuration
 ?
 Who should have access?
 Auth users only
 ```